siddh34/MCQs/Insem2/DF.md

 Q12.Rule of Thumb:

-    make 2 copies and don’t work from the original make 2 copies and work from the original make 1 copies and don’t work from the original make 1 copies and work from the original
+    1.make 2 copies and don’t work from the original 2.make 2 copies and work from the original
+    3.make 1 copies and don’t work from the original 4.make 1 copies and work from the original

 Ans. make 2 copies and don’t work from the original

 Q13.
 Working from a duplicate image

-    Preserves the original evidence
+    1.Preserves the original evidence
-    Prevents inadvertent alteration of original evidence during examination Allows recreation of the duplicate image if necessary All
+    2.Prevents inadvertent alteration of original evidence during examination 3.Allows recreation of the duplicate image if necessary 4.All

 Ans.
 All

 Q14. ________write blockers are becoming the industry standard

-    Hardware
-    Software
-    Both
-    None
+    1.Hardware
+    2.Software
+    3.Both
+    4.None

 Ans.
 Hardware

 Q15.
 Often the _________ is found in the residual data.

-    Evidence
-    Crime
+    1.Evidence
+    2.Crime
-    Smoking Gun
+    3.Smoking Gun
-    Killing Gun
+    4.Killing Gun

 And.
 3

 Q16.
 How do we demonstrate that the image is a true unaltered copy of the original?

-    Hashing MD5
+    1.Hashing MD5
-    RSA
+    2.RSA
-    Hashing SHA 256
+    3.Hashing SHA 256
-    None
+    4.None

 Ans.
 Both A n C

 Q17.
 Which is False?

-    lack of certification for tools
+    1.lack of certification for tools
-    lack of certification for professionals
+    2.lack of certification for professionals
-    lack of certification by Judiciary
+    3.lack of certification by Judiciary
-    lack of curriculum accreditation
+    4.lack of curriculum accreditation

 Ans.
 3